aditya200502/SpaceRush/README.md

 # SpaceRush
-A simple battleship game built using canvas &amp; js
+A simple Airship game built using canvas & JS